f-tommy/SeaGapDocs/index.md

 SeaGap is available on Github: [https://github.com/f-tommy/SeaGap](https://github.com/f-tommy/SeaGap)!

+But, note that SeaGap is now pre-opened; thus, some programs or data-format may be suddenly changed.

 ## Overview

 SeaGap is written in Julia for fast calculation.
 SeaGap is designed to perform "text-based processing" that SeaGap reads data from the input text file, performs calculation, and then writes the output text file instead of holding the calculation results as variables in Julia.